 BW: We are very fortunate to have Mike Harvey with us.
 Mike Harvey who is perhaps best known for the long-running Nibble Apple II magazine in the 1980s and 1990s, and also the Nibble Mac magazine.
 And Mike has been president of many different corporations, in charge of multi-million dollar budgets, setting records all the way around, and doing so many different things.
-Nibble…we all love Nibble and we’re here for Nibble, but looking at everything you’ve done in your career Mike, that’s kind of a drop in the bucket compared to everything else.
-You’ve done everything from, as we learned today, selling night crawlers and yo-yos for your yo-yo club as a kid, onto being part of Xerox, IBM, and other companies.
+We all love Nibble, but looking at everything you’ve done in your career Mike, that’s kind of a drop in the bucket compared to everything else.
+You’ve done everything from, as we learned today, selling nightcrawlers and yo-yos for your yo-yo club as a kid, onto being part of Xerox, IBM, and other companies.

 JL: Which of course I’ll have interest in talking about from a Mac standpoint at some point.